 We test goodwill for impairment annually as of October 1 and on an interim basis when events occur or circumstances indicate the carrying value may no longer be recoverable.
 Goodwill is evaluated at the reporting unit level, which may be the same as a reportable segment or a level below a reportable segment.
 Step one of the goodwill impairment test is a comparison of the carrying value of a reporting unit to its estimated fair value.
 We estimate the fair value of a reporting unit through the use of a discounted cash flow, or "DCF," valuation model.
 The significant assumptions in the DCF model are the annual revenue growth rate, the annual operating income margin and the discount rate used to determine the present value of the cash flow projections.
-Among other inputs, the annual revenue growth rate and operating income margin are determined by management using historical performance trends, industry data, insight derived from customers, relevant changes in the reporting unit's underlying business and other market trends that may affect the reporting unit operates.
+Among other inputs, the annual revenue growth rate and operating income margin are determined by management using historical performance trends, industry data, insight derived from customers, relevant changes in the reporting unit's underlying business and other market trends that may affect the reporting unit.
+The discount rate is based on the estimated weighted average cost of capital as of the test date of market participants in the industry in which the reporting unit operates.
 The assumptions used in the DCF model are subject to significant judgment and uncertainty.
 Changes in projected revenue growth rates, projected operating income margins or estimated discount rates due to uncertain market conditions, loss of one or more key customers, changes in technology, or other factors, could result in one or more of our reporting units with a significant amount of goodwill failing step one of the goodwill impairment test in the future.
 It is possible that future impairment reviews may indicate additional impairments of goodwill, which could be material to our results of operations and financial position.
 Our historical or projected revenues or cash flows may not be indicative of actual future results.